The Role of Architecture in Culture Explained by Insiders

 Think of any city in the world, and chances are you immediately call to mind an iconic skyline or building--the pyramids of Egypt, Gaudi's Sagrada Família in Barcelona, the Taj Mahal in India, the Inca citadel of Machu Picchu in Peru.
 This cultural uniqueness is called “genius loci,” which means the “spirit of a place.”

 While some elements of culture are purely aesthetic, architecture is often both a work of art as well as a practical, utilitarian affair, offering not just beauty but durability and function.

-Vernacular architecture, like a Mongolian yurt, an Inuit igloo or a southern African rondavel, are indigenous to a certain time and place, use local materials and reflect the area’s climate and resident’s lifestyle–whether communal, nomadic, agrarian or island.
-Not surprisingly, where we live, work and consider “home” bears the imprint of our cultural identity.
+Vernacular architecture, like a Mongolian yurt, an Inuit igloo or a southern African rondavel, are indigenous to a certain time and place, use local materials and reflects the area's climate and resident's lifestyle--whether communal, nomadic, agrarian or island.
+Not surprisingly, where we live, work and consider "home" bears the imprint of our cultural identity.

-Read on for perspective on challenges and opportunities facing leading contemporary architects!
+Read on for perspective on the challenges and opportunities facing leading contemporary architects!